top of page

 Voluntarily returning your vehicle does not absolve you of any liability or the debt you may still owe to the lender.
 It is simply an easier way to get through the repossession process.
 You will still have to cooperate with the lender and will owe any outstanding balance.
 Likewise, either method will appear on your credit report.

-How Long Does Repossession Stay On Your Credit?
+3. How Does Repossession Affect My Credit?

 According to the TransUnion Credit Report User Guide, a repossession will show up on your credit history report under “Manner of Payment” either as a code 08 for repossession or a code 08a for a voluntary repossession.